 Pink vests, caps, club shirts, togs and other uniform items are available from our Uniform coordinators for purchase during Sunday activities.
-Please note we have no EFTPOS facilities on Sundays, however can take Visa or Mastercard payments via our online payment gateway.
+Please note we have no EFTPOS facilities for uniform sales on Sundays, however can take Visa or Mastercard payments via our online payment gateway.

 Bundaberg SLSC's volunteer coaches offer training sessions outside of Sunday activities time in a range of events and disciplines.

 Below are the regular training times for juniors.
 For a complete list of all training times in the various Surf sport disciplines, see Surf Sports Training.